greetgo/greetgo.depinject/doc_eng/change_list.md

  - Renamed BeanGetterIsNotPublic ⟶ to NonPublicBeanWithoutConstructor
    > Because added constructors with BeanGetter arguments, and now non-public BeanGetter is OK, if it is
    > initialized through constructor.

+#### Changes: from 2.1.6 ⟶ to 2.1.7
+  - Added id in annotation @Bean
+  - Added annotation @Qualifier to select beans by id